 - A living-learning residential community where students build relationships with like minded individuals.

 - A customized introduction to career exploration course led by engaging and highly qualified instructors through the College of Education.

 - A designated academic coach to meet with regularly throughout the first year, to ensure students are progressing towards graduation.

-We are currently accepting applications for our 2021-2022 Brotherhood cohort!
+Unfortunately, we are no longer accepting applications for the 2021-2022 Brotherhood and Sisterhood cohorts.

 In response to COVID-19 and with a commitment to our students’ safety and learning, the Academic Success Partnerships (ASP) will continue our program requirements and support services through virtual experiences.
 For details on how to connect and schedule appointments, please contact us via email .We encourage you to check your EMICH emails regularly and visit the University COVID-19 site.